NHG Health: Institute of Mental Health

-National Healthcare Group Polyclinics
+NHG Polyclinics

-National Healthcare Group Polyclinics is the primary healthcare arm of the NHG.
-It has nine polyclinics in the central and northern parts of Singapore.
+NHG Polyclinics is the primary healthcare arm of the NHG Health.
+It has 10 polyclinics in the central and northern parts of Singapore.
 They provide treatment for acute medical conditions, management of chronic diseases, women and child health services and dental care, health promotion, early and accurate diagnosis, and disease management through physician led team-based care as well as enhancing the capability of Family Medicine through research and teaching.

 National Skin Centre

-The National Skin Centre (NSC) is an outpatient specialist dermatology center located next to Tan Tock Seng Hospital as part of the Healthcity Novena complex.
+The National Skin Centre (NSC) is an outpatient specialist dermatology centre located next to Tan Tock Seng Hospital as part of the Healthcity Novena complex.
 It handles a patient load of about 1,000 patients daily.
 Incorporated on 9 June 1988, it started operations on 1 November 1988 after taking over the treatment of skin diseases from Middle Road Hospital.
-It provides specialized dermatological services, trains medical students and postgraduates, and undertakes research in dermatology.
+It provides specialised dermatological services, trains medical students and postgraduates, and undertakes research in dermatology.
 The center also conducts continuing medical education for doctors and paramedical personnel.

+Woodlands Hospital

+The integrated acute and community hospital with a capacity for 1,000 beds, offers the full range of healthcare services encompassing acute, sub-acute, rehabilitative and transitional care.
+Along with other specialist services at the Medical Centre, it also operates the Women’s Health & Specialist Centre and Children’s Clinic.
+The Campus includes almost 400 beds in its long-term care facilities and is fully integrated with the 1.5-ha Woodlands Healing Garden.

 Other institutions

-Apart from the provision of healthcare through healthcare institutions, the NHG also operates several other divisions in other areas such as education and ancillary health services.
+Apart from the provision of healthcare through healthcare institutions, NHG Health also operates several other divisions in other areas such as education and ancillary health services.

 NHG College

-National Healthcare Group College was established on 19 July 2002 to educate, train and raise the professionalism of NHG staff.
+NHG College was established on 19 July 2002 to educate, train and raise the professionalism of NHG Health staff.
 It is structured into four institutes, namely the Institute of Healthcare Leadership, Institute of Clinical Education, Institute of Healthcare Quality and the Institute of Professional Training.

 NHG Diagnostics

-National Healthcare Group Diagnostics (NHG Diagnostics) is a clinical shared service of the National Healthcare Group's Population Health Campus.
+NHG Diagnostics is a clinical shared service of the NHG Health's Population Health Campus.
 NHG Diagnostics was founded in 2000.
 It provides one-stop laboratory and radiography services in primary care, supporting polyclinics, general practitioners, community hospitals, nursing homes, home care providers, and the community via its extensive network in Singapore.
 Services are offered at both static and mobile centres, including general X-ray, mammography, ultrasound, bone mineral densitometry, and home phlebotomy.
 Additionally, it provides teleradiology reporting and professional services in managing radiology and laboratory clinics.

 NHG Pharmacy

-NHG Pharmacy manages the pharmacy and retail pharmacies at the nine polyclinics and in retail centers, and also provides medication management services to intermediate and long term care facilities.
+NHG Pharmacy manages the pharmacy and retail pharmacies at the 10 polyclinics and in retail centres, and also provides medication management services to intermediate and long term care facilities.
 The pharmacies also provide smoking cessation clinics, anti-coagulation clinics, and hypertension-diabetes-lipidaemia clinics led by pharmacists to control chronic diseases.
 NHG Pharmacy also allows patients to refill their prescriptions online, and choose to have their uncollected medicines delivered to them, or collected from a designated polyclinic.